Delicious Brisket Sandwich Recipe

 Please enable JavaScript in your browser to complete this form.

 If you are anything like us, you probably cook a lot of brisket.
-Brisket is the gift that keeps on giving if you think about the leftovers that an entire brisket can yield!
+Our Smoked Brisket Recipe is the gift that keeps on giving if you think about the leftovers that an entire brisket can yield!
 And what better way to use leftovers than leftover brisket sandwiches?
-Tender slices of meat piled high and topped with an easy coleslaw.
+Tender slices of meat piled high and topped with an Easy Coleslaw Recipe.
 You’re going to want to make a brisket just for the leftovers, just sayin’!

 Ingredients + Substitutions For The Best Brisket Sandwich

-• Leftover Brisket – We recommend tender longer slices of brisket.
+• Leftover Brisket – We recommend tender longer slices of smoked brisket.
 You can also use chopped brisket if you want a finer bite.
 But we like the larger sliced versions.
+This is also an amazing brisket sandwich recipe using Smoked Beef Short Ribs or Smoked Beef Ribs.

 • Bun – A brioche bun, with a soft bite and buttery flavor, is the perfect option.
 Avoid harder buns or baguettes.